Manhattan Project: Centrifuges

 The centrifuge process was regarded as the only promising separation method in April 1942.
-Jesse Beams had developed such a process at the University of Virginia during the 1930s, but had encountered technical difficulties.
-The process required high rotational speeds, but at certain speeds harmonic vibrations developed that threatened to tear the machinery apart.
-It was therefore necessary to accelerate quickly through these speeds.
+Jesse Beams had developed such a process in the 1930s, but had encountered technical difficulties.
 In 1941 he began working with uranium hexafluoride, the only known gaseous compound of uranium, and was able to separate uranium-235.
-At Columbia, Urey had Karl P. Cohen investigate the process, and he produced a body of mathematical theory making it possible to design a centrifugal separation unit, which Westinghouse undertook to construct.
+At Columbia, Karl P. Cohen produced a body of mathematical theory making it possible to design a centrifugal separation unit, which Westinghouse undertook to construct.

 Scaling this up to a production plant presented a formidable technical challenge.
 Urey and Cohen estimated that producing a kilogram (2.2 lb) of uranium-235 per day would require up to 50,000 centrifuges with 1 m rotors, or 10,000 centrifuges with 4 m rotors, assuming that 4-meter rotors could be built.
-The prospect of keeping so many rotors operating continuously at high speed appeared daunting, and when Beams ran his experimental apparatus, he obtained only 60% of the predicted yield, indicating that more centrifuges would be required.
-Beams, Urey and Cohen then began work on a series of improvements which promised to increase the efficiency of the process.
+The prospect of keeping so many rotors operating continuously at high speed appeared daunting, and when Beams ran his experimental apparatus, he obtained only 60% of the predicted yield, indicating that more centrifuges were required.
+Beams, Urey and Cohen then began work on a series of improvements which promised to increase efficiency.
 However, frequent failures of motors, shafts and bearings at high speeds delayed work on the pilot plant.
-In November 1942 the centrifuge process was abandoned by the Military Policy Committee following a recommendation by Conant, Nichols and August C. Klein of Stone & Webster.

-Although the centrifuge method was abandoned by the Manhattan Project, research into it advanced significantly after the war with the introduction of the Zippe-type centrifuge, which was developed in the Soviet Union by Soviet and captured German engineers.
-It eventually became the preferred method of Uranium isotope separation, being far more economical than the other separation methods used during World War II.
+In November 1942 the centrifuge process was abandoned by the Military Policy Committee.
+Successful gas centrifuges of the Zippe-type design were instead developed in the Soviet Union after the war.
+It eventually became the preferred method of uranium isotope separation, being far more economical.

 Electromagnetic separation

-Electromagnetic isotope separation was developed by Lawrence at the University of California Radiation Laboratory.
-This method employed devices known as calutrons, a hybrid of the standard laboratory mass spectrometer and the cyclotron magnet.
+Electromagnetic isotope separation was developed at the University of California Radiation Laboratory.
+This method employed devices known as calutrons.
 The name was derived from the words California, university and cyclotron.
 In the electromagnetic process, a magnetic field deflected charged particles according to mass.
 The process was neither scientifically elegant nor industrially efficient.
 Compared with a gaseous diffusion plant or a nuclear reactor, an electromagnetic separation plant would consume more scarce materials, require more manpower to operate, and cost more to build.
 Nonetheless, the process was approved because it was based on proven technology and therefore represented less risk.
 Moreover, it could be built in stages, and rapidly reach industrial capacity.